Garbaz/Blog/_posts/2021-12-23-Language-Learning.md

 Of course there is the macro motivation of understanding a new language, but unfortunately, at least I find the process of language learning far too slow, for such a long term goal to keep me motivated.
 There has to be some micro motivation to whatever I am doing right now.

 Therefore, against all recommendations, I tend to rather quickly dive into material far above my understanding.
-Instead, I take my time, going one sentence, one paragraph, one page, at a time, jumping into grammar explanations and vocabulary definitons as I go along.
+Instead, I take my time, going one sentence, one paragraph, one page, at a time, jumping into grammar explanations and vocabulary definitions as I go along.
 I take each sentence as a riddle to be solved.

 The advantage of that approach, is that I enjoy it, the disadvantage, is that I encounter all vocabulary equally, from fundamental to obscure, and therefore will require more time to get familiar with common words and constructions, than if I had started out with simpler stories.